The future of surfing: No ocean required

-NASHUA, New Hampshire (Reuters) - A surfer drops down the face of a crashing swell, crouches low and stalls his board into the tube, achieving the sport’s ultimate goal of a ride inside the barrel.
+NASHUA, New Hampshire, Nov 22 (Reuters) - A surfer drops down the face of a crashing swell, crouches low and stalls his board into the tube, achieving the sport’s ultimate goal of a ride inside the barrel.

 But instead of being on a sunlit beach in Hawaii or southern California, this surfer is inside a glass-and-concrete building in New Hampshire - at America’s newest surf park, an hour’s drive from the Atlantic.